nerabits/Surge-Manual/others/misc-options.md

   - \*:0: Uses forced HTTP processing for all hostnames on all ports.

-### tls-provider

-Available values: secure-transport, openssl, network-framework

-Choose OpenSSL or Network.Framework to utilize TLS 1.3.
-OpenSSL is more stable but Network Framework can provide more cutting-edge features but very unstable.

 ### debug-cpu-usage

 Enable CPU debug mode.
 This may slow down the performance.